JuliaTrustworthyAI/CounterfactualExplanations.jl/dev/juliacon22/proposal.md

 ## Abstract

 We propose [`CounterfactualExplanations.jl`](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/): a package for explaining black-box models through counterfactuals.
-Counterfactual explanations are based around the simple idea of strategically perturbing model inputs to change model predictions.
+Counterfactual explanations are based on the simple idea of strategically perturbing model inputs to change model predictions.
 Our package is novel, very accessible and designed to be extensible.
 It can be used to explain custom predictive models including those developed and trained in other programming languages.

 ## Description

 ### The Need for Explainability ⬛

 Machine learning models like deep neural networks have become so complex, opaque and underspecified in the data that they are generally considered as black boxes.
-Nonetheless, such models often play a key role in data-driven decision-making systems.
-This often creates the following problem: human operators in charge of such systems have to rely on them blindly, while those individuals subject to them generally have no way of challenging an undesirable outcome:
+Nonetheless, they often form the basis for data-driven decision-making systems.
+This creates the following problem: human operators in charge of such systems have to rely on them blindly, while those individuals subject to them generally have no way of challenging an undesirable outcome:

 > “You cannot appeal to (algorithms).
 They do not listen.
 Nor do they bend.”
 > — Cathy O'Neil in *Weapons of Math Destruction*, 2016